riaken/riaken-core/README.md

 		log.Error(err.Error())
 	}

-See the Riak docs for a more detailed explanation of what all the parameters are for each method.
+See the [Riak PBC docs](http://docs.basho.com/riak/latest/dev/references/protocol-buffers/) for a more detailed explanation of what all the parameters are for each method.

 ## Author